skodaconnect/homeassistant-myskoda/README.md

 In order not to accidentally delete data, we do not delete the entities

 Also, if you disable read-only mode, the buttons, switches, etc will become available again.

+## Disclaimer

+This Homeassistant integration uses an unofficial API client for the Skoda API and is not affiliated with, endorsed by, or associated with Skoda Auto or any of its subsidiaries.

+Use this project at your own risk.
+Skoda Auto may update or modify its API without notice, which could render this integration inoperative or non-compliant.
+The maintainers of this project are not responsible for any misuse, legal implications, or damages arising from its use.

+Ensure compliance with Skoda Auto's terms of service and any applicable laws when using this software.